DavidSoleraRomero/steampunk/README.md

 ### Images 📷

 #### Taken from the internet to match the color palette.
-The specific credits are on the website.
-A lot of them are AI Generated, with DALL-E 3
+The specific credits are on the website. <br>A lot of them are AI Generated, with DALL-E 3

 ### Videos 🎞️